juliangrtz/mightyxor/README.md

 ### What does the name mean?

 Reading *Amgine* backwards gives the answer to this question.
-However, Amgine is supposed to be much easier to use than Enigma.
+However, Amgine is supposed to be much easier to use than the Enigma in WWII.

 ### Should I use Amgine instead of Veracrypt or BitLocker to encrypt my sensitive data?